Carmine Stumpo

 He has been recognized for his contributions to education and in medicine, having been awarded the Medical Staff Service Award in 2023 and Faculty Teacher of the Year Award, three years in a row from 2010-12, among many other awards and accomplishments.

-Interim VP Corporate Services and Chief Financial & Information Officer
+Vice President of Corporate Services & Chief Financial Officer